 In addition, the data you collect from conversion tracking in ads can impact your other marketing campaigns.

-For example, you can use conversion tracking data in your remarketing campaigns, which may increase your ROI by targeting previous visitors who’ve shown interest in your products.
+For example, you can use conversion tracking data in your remarketing campaigns, which may increase your return on investment (ROI) by targeting previous visitors who’ve shown interest in your products.

 How to set up Google Ads conversion tracking